Artyom Geghamyan: Work experience

-Artyom Geghamyan has held various roles in the legal sector throughout his career.
+Geghamyan has held various roles in the legal sector throughout his career.
 From 2001 to 2005, he served as the Assistant Chief Justice and Head of the Registrar in the Commercial Court of Appeal.
 After that, he worked as a Senior Legal Counsel at America Legal and Tax Advisors from 2005 to 2006.
 He then became the Head of Chair for Criminal Legal Procedure at the Prosecutors' Training School from 2007 to 2008.
 In 2008, he took on the role of Head of Department in the Ministry of Justice of the Republic of Armenia, serving until 2009.
 Between 2009 and 2012, he worked as a Legal Officer at the Council of Europe, focusing on human rights and rule of law in the Directorate General.
-From 2013 to 2014, Artyom was a Research Fellow and Associate in Transitional Justice at the Carr Center for Human Rights Policy at Harvard University’s Kennedy School of Government.
+From 2013 to 2014, Geghamyan was a Research Fellow and Associate in Transitional Justice at the Carr Center for Human Rights Policy at Harvard University’s Kennedy School of Government.
 In 2014, he briefly served as the Deputy Minister of Justice of the Republic of Armenia.
 Since 2014, he has been the Chief Legal Officer at Vallex Group.